 7. Try a Cacao Ceremony

 If you want to try your hand at a very unique energy transfer and healing exercise look into joining one of the immersive, 5-hour cacao ceremonies provided by Keith the Cacao Shaman.
-He charges 200Q for your first visit and 100Q each time after that, and they take place Wednesdays and Sundays starting at 12:30 pm.
+He charges more for your first visit but it gets cheaper each time after that, and he usually has two ceremonies per week.
 The ceremony starts with some standard meditation and gradually increases in intensity.

 You could also try the one held by Lava Love Cacao shop.